thejtf/box/src/site/notes/Wiki Forest.md

 ## 🌲 Thinking Tree

-In this forest, each of my thoughts is a tree, growing from a sapling to maturity and even withering away.
+In this forest, each of my thoughts is a tree, growing from a seeding to maturity and even withering away.
 I record the [[Maturity Levels\|Maturity Levels]] of developing an idea by the stages of its growth.

 ## ✍️ English Writing